bhdouglass/clickable/docs/usage.rst

 To run the default set of sub-commands, simply run ``clickable`` in the root directory of your app's code.
 Clickable will attempt to auto detect the :ref:`build template <build-templates>` and other configuration options.

 Note: The first time you run ``clickable`` in your app directory, behind the scenes it will download a new Docker container which is about 1GB in size - so plan your time and data transfer environment accordingly.
-Subsequently, when you update your app, this process this will not be required.
+This will only happen the first time you build your app for a specific architecture and when you run ``clickable update``.

 Running the default sub-commands will: